p4ulor/Object-Detector-App/README.md

 ### 4. [Firebase](https://firebase.google.com/docs/build)
 - A cloud platform or BaaS (Backend As A Service) that provides a wide range of utilities for different environments (and programming languages) via SDK's (Software Development Kits) for each one.
 Firebase runs on Google Cloud infrastructure, but it contains Firebase-specific configurations and services
 - I use it to store the achievement leaderboard of the users using [Cloud Firestore](https://firebase.google.com/docs/database/rtdb-vs-firestore?hl=en&authuser=0), which is a NoSQL document database.
 And also Firebase [Authentication](https://firebase.google.com/docs/auth) is used in order to sign-in users with Google
-- Pricing: [Free tier](https://firebase.google.com/pricing).
-[Cloud Functions](https://firebase.google.com/products/functions/?hl=en&authuser=0) could have been used to make use of [Firestore triggers](https://firebase.google.com/docs/functions/firestore-events?hl=en&authuser=0&gen=2nd) to update the leaderboard and stats on document changes, but it would requiring setting a (non-free) billing plan
+- [Cloud Functions](https://firebase.google.com/products/functions/?hl=en&authuser=0) are used to make use of [Firestore triggers](https://firebase.google.com/docs/functions/firestore-events?hl=en&authuser=0&gen=2nd) to update the leaderboard and stats on document changes, and it requires setting up a Pay as you go (Blaze) billing plan
+- [Check pricing here](https://firebase.google.com/pricing).
+The pay-start ceiling for Cloud functions is very high for the use case of the app, so it's basically free.
+You can also use the [300$ trial](https://firebase.blog/posts/2024/11/claim-300-to-get-started)

 ## Secondary Technologies 🛠️
 | [Koin](https://insert-koin.io/docs/quickstart/android-annotations/) |       [Lottie](https://airbnb.io/lottie/#/android-compose)       |                            [Mockk](https://mockk.io/)                             |                      [Coil](https://coil-kt.github.io/coil/)                      |                             [Jetpack Compose UI Test](https://developer.android.com/develop/ui/compose/testing)                              |